 - Read the guidelines for applicants.

 - Call our RADF Regional Arts Officer on 4089 2305 to discuss your project.

 - Complete the Grant Application Form.
-If you are applying for a Small Grant up to $1000, or Professional Skills Development, you should use the Small Grant Application Form.
+If you are applying for project resources, a Small Grant up to $1000, or Professional Skills Development, you should use the Small Grant Application Form.

 - Complete an Eligibility Checklist for each professional or emerging professional artist to be employed through the grant and attach to the Grant Application Form.

 - Submit the Grant Application Form and all required support materials by the due date.

 - Grant Application Form